Honors Opportunities at DU

 The following Honors courses are offered Spring Quarter 2012 to fulfill University common curriculum and Honors Program Requirements.
-For students who have already met university Humanities (AHUM/AISC) or Social Science ( SOCS/SISC) requirements, please see the list of pre-approved courses.
-There are no preapproved classes for Spring 2013.
+For students who have already met university Humanities (AHUM/AISC) or Social Science ( SOCS/SISC) requirements, please contact us regarding other options.

 Analytical Inquiry: Society and Culture (AHUM Foundations):

 RLGS 2103-1 (CRN 4361): Religions of China and Japan, Ginni Ishimatus, MW 2:00-3:50, TBA

 This course introduces you to the study of religion through an exploration of the major religious and ethical traditions of China and Japan.
 Using lecture, discussion, and diverse readings that include translations of religious texts, an autobiography, and scholarly analyses, we will examine the historical development of religious doctrines and practices and examine how people experience them in daily life.
 Discussion and writing will provide the main avenues through which you will learn both to appreciate and to think critically about East Asian religious and cultural traditions.
 In the process, you will also learn how the study of religion differs from the practice, belief in, and advocacy of religion.

 HIST 1510-1 (CRN 4814): War and the Presidency, Susan Schulten, MW 10:00-11:50, TBA